TimedPoissonPopulation

 1200.) # Should switch to 100 Hz due to the period of 1000.

-The rates were here global to the population.
+The rates are here common to all neurons of the population.
 If you want each neuron to have a different rate, rates

 geometry = [